psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_aftermath.rst

 de-centralized collaboration, both on a social, as well as on a technical level.

-Too many times I heard the phrase: why are you giving *your data* away.
+Too many times I heard the phrase: why are you giving *your data* away?
 I don't have to go into details on how many levels the released data are not mine.
 But the concern is real.
-As a researcher in neuroimaging one is somewhat expected to cover the full length of the process: generate hypothesis, design experiment, acquire data, analyze data, interpret and publish results.
+As a researcher in neuroimaging, one is somewhat expected to cover the full length of the process: generate hypothesis, design experiment, acquire data, analyze data, interpret and publish results.
 And it makes sense to do it this way |---| anyone who has worked with neuroimaging